 We kept the bandanas in a drawer in the laundry room.
 Recently, I came across the bandanas and knew I wanted to repurpose them into something.

-Rediscovering string quilting, I decided to use them and make a runner that would rest under the wood box, collar, and treat bowl.
+Rediscovering string quilting, I think I’m going to use this technique to transform her bandanas into a dresser scarf that will rest under the wood box, collar, and treat bowl.

-When I look at these items on the dresser, I picture her bright eyes, perky ears, and happy smile and remember how cute she looked with the bandanas.
+That way when I look at these items on the dresser, I’ll picture her bright eyes, perky ears, and happy smile, remembering how cute she looked with the bandanas on.